liu-h-y/5hmC_model/README.md

 # Supplement file
 This file contains the supplemental file in i5hmCVec paper

-7z and gzip can be used as tool for unzip file.
+7z and gzip can be used as tools for unzip file.